barsoom/content_translator/README.md

+ARCHIVED: Replaced by a worker and a webhook in Auctionet.

 **Status**: Used in production by Auctionet, though we decided in April 2021 to rewrite it.
 Tests don’t accurately reflect whether it works and it's using a job processor that is no longer maintained.
 Discussion (available to Auctionet only): <https://auctionet.slack.com/archives/CF9SAN79V/p1617694713026100>